steve-sienk/flash-cat/README.md

 # flash-cat
-A flashlight that can copycat a color.
+A flashlight that can copy a color.
+Like a copycat, but a flashlight -- a flash-cat.

 Programmed with an Arduino.